-In the literature many variations and modifications of the LASSO can be found, all of which focused on overcoming various shortcomings of the method.
-One of the most popular is the Adaptive LASSO, allowing to define weights for each individual explanatory variable used in the model:
+In the literature, many modifications of the LASSO aim to overcome various shortcomings of the original method.
+One of the most popular is the Adaptive LASSO, allowing to define weights for each explanatory variable used in the model:

-where we denote $|\beta| := (|\beta_1|, \ldots, |\beta_p|)'$ and $w = (w_1, \ldots, w_p)'$ is a vector of fixed weights. \cite{doi:10.1198/016214506000000735} proves that when the weight vector $w$ is data-driven and appropriately chosen, the Adaptive LASSO is able to achieve the Oracle Properties.
-In the literature often weights are suggested to be chosen as $\hat w_j := 1/| \hat \beta_j^{*}|^{\gamma}$, $j = 1, \ldots, p$, $\gamma > 0 $, where $\hat\beta^{*}$ is $\sqrt{n}$-consistent estimator of $\beta$.
-When $p \leq n$, a natural choice can be $\hat\beta := \hat\beta_{\text{OLS}}$, however, in the case of $p > n$, when the OLS estimate is infeasible or the data is strongly multicollinear, it is suggested to replace the $\hat\beta_{\text{OLS}}$ with $\hat\beta_{\text{ridge}}$, where coefficients are estimated by the Ridge regression (defined by the (\ref{LASSO}) problem, with additionally replacing the $\ell_1$ norm of the imposed penalty with the $\ell_2$ norm).
-The authors emphasize that with the sample size increasing, the weights for the insignificant variables should become inflated (to infinity), while the weights of the significant variables should converge to some finite non-zero constant.
-This way, the method allows for an (asymptotically) unbiased simultaneous estimation of large coefficient and small threshold estimates.
+where $|\beta| := (|\beta_1|, \ldots, |\beta_p|)'$ and $w = (w_1, \ldots, w_p)'$ is a vector of fixed weights. \cite{doi:10.1198/016214506000000735} proves that when the weight vector $w$ is data-driven and appropriately chosen, the Adaptive LASSO is able to achieve the Oracle Properties.
+The literature often suggests to choose the weights as $\hat w_j := 1/| \hat \beta_j^{*}|^{\gamma}$, $j = 1, \ldots, p$, $\gamma > 0 $, where $\hat\beta^{*}$ is $\sqrt{n}$-consistent estimator of $\beta$.
+When $p \leq n$, a natural choice could be $\hat\beta := \hat\beta_{\text{OLS}}$.
+However, when the OLS estimates are infeasible ($p > n$) or the data is strongly multicollinear, it is suggested to replace the $\hat\beta_{\text{OLS}}$ with $\hat\beta_{\text{ridge}}$, where coefficients are estimated by the Ridge regression defined by the problem similar to LASSO (\ref{LASSO}), where the $\ell_1$-norm of the imposed penalty is replaced with the $\ell_2$-norm.
+It is argued that with the sample size increasing, the weights for the insignificant variables should tend to infinity, while the weights of the significant variables should converge to some finite non-zero constant.
+This way, the method allows for an asymptotically unbiased simultaneous estimation of large coefficient and small threshold estimates.